sverrehu/scribble/cp-oauth.md

 we understand it, actually not needed to support client connections.

-Now that KIP-768 is out, we suggest either removing the Confluent-specific overrides from `filters.py`, or, to be backwars compatible, introduce a `sasl_protocol: oauthbearer` that only sets up the protocol without filling in the blanks.
+Now that KIP-768 is out, we suggest either removing the Confluent-specific overrides from `filters.py`, or, to be backwards compatible, introduce a `sasl_protocol: oauthbearer` that only sets up the protocol without filling in the blanks.